reflectoring/reflectoring.github.io/content/blog/2022/2022-08-03-feature-flags-in-nodejs-react-client-with-launchdarkly.md

 Feature flags or feature management is commonly used in web UI to perform the following operations:

-- Reduce the number of rollbacks in the existing code due to failure or breakage.
 - Gradually roll or publish out new features or functionality to users.
+- Rollback existing feature due to failure or breakage.
 - Minimize the risk of a release by first releasing something like a beta version to a limited group of users.
 - Test various kinds of user acceptance.